khalifah350/khalifah350/README.md

 - 👋 Hi, I’m @khalifah350
-- 👀 I’m interested in programming...
+- 👀 I’m interested in programming mainly for scientific and engineering purposes...
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on many projects in future
-- 📫 How to reach me ....
+- 📫 How to reach me khalifahdangana@gmail.com
 -

 <!---